 Traditional Chapter 11

 Skadden has pioneered the use of prepackaged and prearranged bankruptcies to efficiently restructure an entity’s balance sheet.
-In this area, our representations have included Anchor BanCorp Wisconsin (the first ever prepack by a U.S. bank), Blue Bird Corporation, Central European Distribution Corp., Charter Communications, CIT Group, a consortium of lenders to Entegra’s prepack, Fortress as lender in QCE Finance’s prepack, Globix Corporation, Jackson Hewitt, Mark IV Industries, MGM Studios (the largest ever prepack in less than 30 days), Millennium Health, Select Staffing and Vertis Holdings.
+In this area, our representations have included Anchor BanCorp Wisconsin (the first ever prepack by a U.S. bank), Atlas Resource Partners, Blue Bird Corporation, Central European Distribution Corp., Charter Communications, CIT Group, a consortium of lenders to Entegra’s prepack, Fortress as lender in QCE Finance’s prepack, Globix Corporation, Jackson Hewitt, Mark IV Industries, MGM Studios (the largest ever prepack in less than 30 days), Millennium Health, Roust Corporation (the fastest billion-dollar prepackaged restructuring in history), Select Staffing, Triangle USA Petroleum Corporation and five of its affiliates, and Vertis Holdings.

 Our team is experienced in handling the challenges arising in restructuring transactions for companies with operations around the world, and which extend across multiple jurisdictions.